 Step 7: Customising Your WordPress Website

-The next step of building your WordPress website is creating a menu and adding the pages you created in the previous step to this menu.
+The next step within my build a WordPress website guide is to create a menu and add the pages you created in the previous step.

 How to Create a Menu

-Your menu will contain all of the pages of your website and is often displayed in two main places, the header and the footer.
+Your menu will contain all of the most important pages of your website and is often displayed in two main places, the header, and the footer.

 To add a menu, navigate to ‘Appearance‘ → ‘Menus‘.